The zero section of the universal semiabelian variety, and the double ramification cycle: Intersection theory on

 We now apply the shift operator to this relation.
 A direct calculation using (\ref{eq:shift}) shows that $(s^*)^n(T_1)=T_1+nP+n^2T_2$.
-The shift operator $s^*$ is an automorphism of $A^*(\calX_{g-1}^2)$, so the result follows. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:subring}] The proof is direct and computational.
+The shift operator $s^*$ is an automorphism of $A^*(\calX_{g-1}^2)$, so the result follows. \end{proof} \begin{proof}[Proof of Theorem~\ref{thm:subring}] The proof is direct and computational.
 We prove the statements of the theorem in the following order.
-First, we prove the vanishing of $R^k$ for $k>2g-2$ and show that multiplication by $(T_1T_2)^k$ is a surjective map from $R^{g-1-k}$ to $R^{g-1+k}$.
+First, we introduce a second grading that distinguishes the divisors $T_1$, $P$ and $T_2$.
+We then prove the vanishing of $R^k$ for $k>2g-2$ and show that multiplication by $(T_1T_2)^k$ is a surjective map from $R^{g-1-k}$ to $R^{g-1+k}$.
 Then we use a pushforward calculation to prove that $R^{2g-2}\cong \QQ$.
 We then show that the relations (\ref{genrel}) generate the ideal of relations, and that multiplication by $(T_1T_2)^k$ is also injective.
 Finally, we prove the perfect pairing statement.